 The association’s prime interests are influencing public opinion and providing professional training in all branches of journalism as well as recreation to its members.

 - The association arranges public seminars in order to spark social debate, particularly on issues concerning women, equality and the future of journalism.
 The association invites top officials and politicians to take part in background discussions on topical issues.

 - Once a year, the Women Journalists elect a Torch Bearer of the Year, a person with a message, who, through his or her independent activity, has raised awareness and stimulated debate on a current social issue which has not otherwise received the attention of the public.

 - Training ranges from exercises in creative writing and women’s wellbeing at work to studies of the European Union from a woman’s point of view.

-- The association also has a foreign ministry funded project in Afghanistan called Learning Together.
-The project focuses on training women journalists there, and it is held in cooperation with AWJU, Afghan Women Journalist Union.
+- The association also had a foreign ministry funded project in Afghanistan called Learning Together during years 2015–2017.
+The project focused on training women journalists there, and it was held in cooperation with AWJU, Afghan Women Journalist Union.